monntterro/trello-flow-bot/.github/docs/DEPLOYMENT.md

   ngrok/ngrok:3-alpine http http://host.docker.internal:8081
 ```

-Copy the forwarding URL that is provided by ngrok and use it in the next step for the variable
+Copy the forwarding URL that is provided by ngrok and use it in the 4th step for the variable
 `TRELLO_WEBHOOKS_BASE_URL`.

-### 3. 🏁 Start Application
+### 4. 🏁 Start Application

-#### 🔧 3.1 Run Locally (via Gradle)
+#### 🔧 4.1 Run Locally (via Gradle)

 Set environments